LogoLogo

 • Secure Transactions: All transactions within TSI are secured by the MPC protocol, requiring both the user's and Fireblocks' signatures for execution.
 This prevents unauthorized access and enhances the overall security of the platform.

-• User Takeover Ability (full private key export): TSI provides clients with the ability to export their full cryptographic keys by utilizing Fireblocks' mechanism.
+• User Takeover Ability (full private key export): TSI provides clients with the ability to export their full cryptographic keys by utilizing Fireblocks' Full Key Takeover mechanism.
 This "User Takeover" feature gives users complete control over their assets, allowing them to move their funds to other wallets or services if they choose.
 While this feature emphasizes user autonomy, users should exercise caution and understand the potential security implications of managing their keys independently.

 • Enhanced Security and Trust: By using embedded wallets and the 2-of-2 MPC scheme, TSI addresses key concerns regarding regulation, business risk, and user trust.
 Users have greater confidence in the security of their assets because they control a key share.
 This also reduces business risk for TSI by not requiring them to act as a custodian.